bryanooitatmun/pickleball-tournament-platform/ai-docs/project_tasks.md

         *   ✅ Create `live_courts.html` template.
         *   ✅ Use JavaScript and SocketIO client library to connect, join the tournament room, and listen for events.
         *   ✅ Update the UI dynamically based on received SocketIO messages (scores, next match info).
-2.  **Email Notifications:**
+2.  ✅ **Email Notifications:**
-    *   **Backend:**
+    *   ✅ **Backend:**
-        *   Create email templates (e.g., in `app/templates/email/`).
+        *   ✅ Create email templates (e.g., in `app/templates/email/`).
-        *   Implement task functions (e.g., in `app/tasks.py`) to send emails for reminders, changes, etc., using Flask-Mail.
+        *   ✅ Implement task functions (e.g., in `app/tasks.py`) to send emails for reminders, changes, etc., using Flask-Mail.
-        *   Schedule these tasks using Celery/APScheduler:
+        *   ✅ Schedule these tasks using Celery/APScheduler:
-            *   Reminders: Schedule based on `Match.scheduled_time`.
+            *   ✅ Reminders: Schedule based on `Match.scheduled_time`.
-            *   Changes: Trigger task immediately when schedule/court is updated.
+            *   ✅ Changes: Trigger task immediately when schedule/court is updated.

 ## Phase 5: Roles, Permissions & Testing

 1.  **Refine Roles & Permissions:**
     *   **Backend:** Add `Referee` role (`UserRole.REFEREE`).
 Ensure all relevant routes are protected with appropriate decorators (`@login_required`, `@organizer_required`, `@admin_required`, potentially a new `@referee_required`).
 Add specific checks within routes where needed (e.g., checking if user is referee or organizer for score entry).
 2.  **Testing:**
-    *   Write unit and integration tests for:
+    *   Write unit and integration tests for :
-        *   Model changes and relationships.
-        *   New service logic (Bracket generation, seeding, placing).
+        *   Service logic (Bracket generation, seeding, placing).
+Please be comphensive on the tests and look for edge cases and go through all possible conditionals.
         *   Form validation.
         *   Route access control and permissions.
         *   Feedback submission.
         *   Score verification workflow.
         *   SocketIO event handling (basic tests).
         *   Notification task triggering (basic tests).
+        *   Any other complex tasks/workflow in the codebase.
 3.  **Code Review & Refactoring:**
     *   Review code against preferences (simplicity, DRY, file size).
     *   Refactor large files or complex functions.